beskarbuilder/TARS-BSK/INSTALL_EN.md

 python3 /home/tarsadmin/tars_files/core/tars_core.py
 ```

-> [!INFO] If you prefer to avoid the error, you can stop the service first:
+> [!NOTE] If you prefer to avoid the error, you can stop the service first:
 >
 > ```bash
 > sudo systemctl stop tars.service